godotjs/GodotJS/docs/quickjs.md

 # QuickJS

 > [!NOTE]
-> QuickJS support is not stable enough to use.
+> QuickJS support may not be stable enough to use.

 To enable `QuickJS`, please run scons with the parameter `use_quickjs=yes`.